linusmossberg/button-mosaic/buttons/README.txt

 This is a database with images of buttons sourced from various places.
 All source images were licensed to permit sharing and adaption.
-The source images have been modified by cropping, masking and resizing them.
-In some cases, source images containing multiple buttons have also been split up into smaller images of individual buttons.
+The source images have been modified by splitting, cropping, masking and resizing them.

 The filenames uses the following formatting:
 [source-creator-label]_[licence]_[image-number].png